iamso/izitin/README.md

   container: document, // the selector or dom element for the container
   items: '.izitin', // the selector for the items
   stagger: 100, // duration for stagger (in ms)
+  css: true, // use css transition-delay for staggering
-  remove: false // remove class when out of viewport });
+  remove: false, // remove class when out of viewport
+  throttle: 0 // throttle the event listener (in ms) });

 ```